Christian Friedrich Schönbein

-Christian Friedrich Schönbein HFRSE(18 October 1799 – 29 August 1868) was a German-Swiss chemist who is best known for inventing the fuel cell (1838) at the same time as William Robert Grove and his discoveries of guncotton and ozone.
+Christian Friedrich Schönbein HFRSE (18 October 1799 – 29 August 1868) was a German-Swiss chemist who is best known for inventing the fuel cell (1838) at the same time as William Robert Grove and his discoveries of guncotton and ozone.
+He also created the concept of geochemistry in 1838.

 Life

 Schönbein (Schoenbein) related to Michael Schoenbein was born at Metzingen in the Duchy of Württemberg.
 Around the age of 13 he was apprenticed to a chemical and pharmaceutical firm at Böblingen.
 Through his own efforts, he acquired sufficient scientific skills and knowledge to ask for, and receive, an examination by the professor of chemistry at Tübingen.
 Schönbein passed the exam and, after a series of moves and university studies, eventually acquired a position at the University of Basel in 1828, becoming a full professor in 1835.
 He remained there until his death in 1868, and was buried in Basel.